Department of Sociology, Egyptology and Anthropology

-Assistant Professors: G. Heck, D. Makram Ebeid, I. Morrison, M. Rouchdy
+Assistant Professors: G. Heck, D. Makram Ebeid, I. Morrison

-Assistant Professor and Post-Doctoral fellow: A. Murrey, I. Eickhof
+Assistant Professor and Post-Doctoral fellow: N. Derbal, I. Eickhof

 Sociology is the systematic study of society with special attention to social interaction and the social making of humans.
 It investigates the forces that hold society together and that threaten to pull it apart through the analysis of interaction at every level from micro-group interaction to competition of nation states and large-scale social change including revolutions and social movements.
 Having as its goal a holistic understanding of human society, human beings and their lives, sociology is relevant to a wide range of other disciplines and every day life issues.
 As a result, sociology has a broad scope that includes culture, family, gender, crime, religion, politics, development, population, and urbanization, among others.
 Besides their coursework, sociology majors are given the opportunity to carry out supervised field research as a part of their undergraduate program.

 Professors: S. Ikram, J. Swanson (Associate Provost)